By S. Ghilzai / February 3, 2016

 Omar Zakhilwal is an Afghan politician.

-Omar Zakhiwal is a Pashtun who was born in either Badkhashan, Nangarhar or Jalalabad – details are not known – in 1968.
+Omar Zakhilwal is a Pashtun who was born in either Badakhshan, Nangarhar or Jalalabad – details are not known – in 1968.
 As a young adult, Zakhilwal’s family moved from Afghanistan, to Pakistan, and finally to Canada, as refugees, because of the Soviet invasion.

 He attended University of Winnipeg in Canada, where he earned a Bachelor’s degree in Economics, then went on to Queen’s University, also in Canada, for his Master’s degree, also in Economics.
 He then completed his PhD, again in Economics at Carelton University in 2001.

 According to an an unclassified WikiLeaks cable (August 5, 2008), Zakhilwal is described as a “strong advocate of the free market” and of the private sector.
 Reportedly, he believes the role of government is to give the free-market economy the space to flourish.